Clapham Common in London was my goal during a London research trip hunting for Oswald Chambers’ Bible Training College.

 Tweetables

-A London hunt for Oswald Chambers Click to Tweet
+A London Hunt for Oswald Chambers Click to Tweet

 The Bible Training College’s London home Click to Tweet